|

 only.
 Think about what we did in the 1980s.
 There is merit.
 Nor is

+there a monopoly on ideas for getting settlements.
 Nevertheless formal ADR has begun to take hold to some extent

 in construction.
 And since there is now a new weapon called